mitghi/jetro/README.md

 let output: Option<Output> = values.from_index(0);
 ```

+Jetro can be used in Web Browser by compiling down to WASM.
+Visit [Jetro Web](https://jetro.io)
+to try it online.

 # example

 Jetro combines access path with functions which operate on those values matched within the pipeline.